-It must anyway be said that such a space does not share a natural linear structure and such a ``gradient'', in general at the multiple junctions, is not actually a well defined ``velocity'' vector driving the motion, it only gives that every point of a network different from its multi--points must move with a velocity whose normal component is the curvature vector of the curve it belongs, in order to decrease the {\em Energy} (that is, the total length here) of the network ``most efficiently'' (see~\cite{brakke}).
-From the energetic point of view it is then natural to expect that configurations with multi--points of order greater than three or $3$--points with angles different from $120$ degrees, being {\em unstable} for the length functional, should be present only in the initial network or that they should appear only at some discrete set of times, during the flow.
-This property is also suggested by numerical simulations and physical experiments, see~\cite{hermul,bronsard,gurtin2,kinderliu} and the {\em grain growth} movies at~{\em http:/\!/facstaff.susqu.edu/brakke}.\\ One may actually hope that some sort of parabolic regularization could play a role.
-For instance, if a multi--point has only two concurrent curves, it can be easily shown (see~\cite{altgra,angen2,angen3,gray1}) that the two curves become instantaneously a single smooth curve moving by curvature.\\ Actually, it is always possible to find a Brakke flow sharing such property at almost every time (see~\cite{brakke}), by the variational spirit of the definition.
-However, as uniqueness does not hold in this class, there are also Brakke flows starting from the same initial network which keep their multi--points, or loose the connectedness of the network: for instance, a $4$--point can ``open'' as in the right side of Figure~\ref{figstandard}, or separate in two no more concurring curves, or it can ``persists'' to be a $4$--point where the two ``crossing'' curves move independently.
+It must anyway be said that such a space does not share a natural linear structure and such a ``gradient'' is not actually a well-defined ``velocity'' vector driving the motion at the multiple junctions, in general.
+However, it follows that every point of a network different from its multi--points must move with a velocity whose normal component is the curvature vector of the curve it belongs, in order to decrease the {\em Energy} of the network (that is, the total length here) ``most efficiently'' (see~\cite{brakke}).
+From this ``energetic'' point of view, it is then natural to expect also that configurations with multi--points of order greater than three or $3$--points with angles different from $120$ degrees, being {\em unstable} for the length functional, should be present only in the initial network or that they should appear only at some discrete set of times, during the flow.
+This property is suggested also by numerical simulations and physical experiments, see~\cite{hermul,bronsard,gurtin2,kinderliu} and the {\em grain growth} movies at~{\em http://facstaff.susqu.edu/brakke}.
+One may hope that some sort of ``parabolic regularization'' could play a role here: for instance, if a multi--point has only two concurrent curves, it can be easily shown (see~\cite{altgra,angen2,angen3,gray1}) that the two curves become instantaneously a single smooth curve moving by curvature.\\ We mention that actually, it is always possible to find a Brakke flow sharing such property at almost every time (see~\cite{brakke}), by the variational spirit of its definition which is the closest to the ``gradient flow'' point of view.
+However, as uniqueness does not hold in this class, there are also Brakke flows starting from the same initial network which keeps their multi--points, or loose the connectedness of the network: for instance, a $4$--point can ``open'' as in the right side of Figure~\ref{figstandard}, or separate in two no more concurring curves, or it can ``persists'' to be a $4$--point where the two ``crossing'' curves move independently.